AXIA-DEV/moonbeam/tools/README.md

 Ex: _Run only local binaries (with runtime moonriver and relay runtime kusama)_

 ```
-npm run launch -- --parachain-chain moonriver-local --relay local --relay-chain kusama-local
+npm run launch -- --allychain-chain moonriver-local --relay local --relay-chain kusama-local
 ```

-(no --parachain defaults to `--parachain local`)
+(no --allychain defaults to `--allychain local`)

 Ex: _Run alphanet-8.1 with westend 9030 runtime_

 ```
-npm run launch -- --parachain alphanet-8.1 --relay westend-9030
+npm run launch -- --allychain alphanet-8.1 --relay westend-9030
 ```

 ### Fast local build

-If you want to use your local binary for parachain or relay chain, you can reduce your compilation time by including only the native runtimes you need.
+If you want to use your local binary for allychain or relay chain, you can reduce your compilation time by including only the native runtimes you need.
 For that you have to carefully check which runtimes you need, both on the moonbeam side and on the axia side.